Holborn and St Pancras: Constituency profile

-The seat of Holborn and St Pancras as drawn in 2010 is composed of all but a small western portion of the London Borough of Camden and extends from most of Covent Garden and Bloomsbury in the heart of the West End of London through other areas of the NW1 postal district, north and in elevation terms upwards through fashionable and economically diverse Camden Town to the affluent suburb of Highgate in a long strip.
+The seat of Holborn and St Pancras as drawn in 2010 is composed of all but a small western portion of the London Borough of Camden and extends from most of Covent Garden and Bloomsbury in the heart of the West End of London through other areas of the NW1 postal district, north, and in elevation terms upwards through fashionable and economically diverse Camden Town to the affluent suburb of Highgate in a long strip.
 Gospel Oak, particularly towards Kentish Town, has high deprivation levels, but the neighbouring Highgate ward has low deprivation levels.

-The south part of the seat includes the University of London and several teaching hospitals, and so the constituency has a large student population.
+The southern part of the seat includes the University of London and several teaching hospitals, so the constituency has a large student population.

-King's Cross, St Pancras International and Euston railway termini are in the seat.
+King's Cross, St Pancras International, and Euston railway termini are in the seat.

-During the 20th century, the Bloomsbury, Holborn and Covent Garden, and Highgate wards overwhelmingly elected Conservative councillors.
+During the 20th century, the Bloomsbury, Holborn, Covent Garden, and Highgate wards overwhelmingly elected Conservative councillors.
 Since 2000, the wards forming the seat in its three revised forms have all swung against the Conservative Party.
-The 2014 local government elections (for a standard four-year term) produced one Green Party councillor, for the Highgate ward; the remaining 32 councillors whose wards fall within the seat (as redrawn in 2010) are members of the Labour Party.
+The 2014 local government elections (for a standard four-year term) produced one Green Party councillor for the Highgate ward; the remaining 32 councillors whose wards fall within the seat (as redrawn in 2010) are members of the Labour Party.

 Political history

-The seat has been in the hands of the Labour Party since 1983.
-The majorities achieved have been varied between a relatively marginal 13.9% in 2005 (making it a lowest 150 seat for the party in that year by percentage of majority) to a landslide 51.7% in 2017.
+Labour Party MPs have served this constituency since its creation in 1983.
+The majorities achieved have been varied, from a relatively marginal 13.9% in 2005 (making it within the lowest 150 seats for the party in that year by percentage of majority) to a landslide 51.7% in 2017.
 The 2015 result ranked the seat as the 77th safest of the party's 232 seats (by percentage majority).
+Its predecessor seats have been in Labour hands for all but one term since 1945, and without interruption since 1964.

 Boundaries

+Historic

 The seat was created in 1983 as a primary successor to Holborn and St Pancras South, which was created in 1950.
 The seat covers the southern half of the London Borough of Camden, including all or most of Camden Town, King's Cross, Gospel Oak, Kentish Town and Bloomsbury.

 The constituency has contained the following wards of the London Borough of Camden: